 If you are in the latter category, look for a well-insulated vehicle equipped with water and drainage systems that will work even when it gets really cold, and that won’t freeze in to pieces.
 Many times you can count on Scandinavian brands to be better equipped than others.
 To be on the safe side, it can be good to be able to heat the vehicle with both electricity and gas, and of course it is important that the gas tubes are filled before you set off.

 To drive in winter conditions, you need winter tires, preferably studded ones.
 It can also be useful to have a shovel, a flashlight, an ice scraper and, if you are traveling with a motorhome, an insulation blanket to attach over the windshield and front doors.
 In addition it can, of course, be cozy to pack some nice blankets and maybe a pair of warm slippers.
-If you want even more technical advise about winter camping, you can read this article about what you should think about.

 We have spoken with Camilla Gunnarsson, who is an experienced Swedish winter camper.
 Camilla’s family started winter camping eight years ago, when their twins were 12 years old.
 In the first seasons, they spent almost all winter holidays and weekends in the caravan, so that they could ski and snowboard as much as possible.
 When they later moved to Sälen, to be able to devote even more time to winter sports, the need for the caravan disappeared.

 Now the family has moved to Umeå and they have found their way back to their beloved winter camping.
 The family today consists of two adults, two young adult children and a small dog, who all usually live together in the same caravan, a Polar from 2000.

 Camilla says that they were a little skeptical before winter camping for the first time, and were worried that it would be crowded and complicated.
 After some acquaintances tried it, they decided to try it too, and they don’t regret it today.
 They find winter camping relaxing and feel that the family is able to spend much more time together.